lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab1.md

 * 5 points – reads in the input to exactly match the sample
 * 10 points – allows `y`, `Y`, `n`, `N` as input for military question
 * 10 points – prints error message if any other input for military question, exactly matching example
+* BONUS: 5 points - in a comment in your program, explain why your program can accept longer strings of characters as long as they begin with `y`, `Y`, `n`, or `N`.

 ## Grading turnaround
 This classwork will be graded with scores in Brightspace by 5pm on May 13th.